rrbutani/docker-version-tag/README.md

 }
 ```

-This action will look for, in order:
+This action will look for, in order (not case sensitive):
  - `ARG VERSION`
- - `ARG version`
  - `ENV VERSION`
- - `ENV version`
  - `LABEL version`

 The first of these that are found will be used to tag the image.
 This action doesn't check to make sure that the version found is valid semver.